swhitt/redis-failover-test/README.md

 redis-failover-test
 ===================

-This setup will start up 3 separate VMs using vagrant in order to simulate a 2-server Redis installation and a single-server Apache ZooKeeper installation in order to test the [`redis-failover`](https://github.com/ryanlecompte/redis_failover) gem in a non-trivial configuration.
+This setup will start up 3 separate VMs using [Vagrant](http://vagrantup.com/) in order to simulate a 2-server Redis installation and a single-server Apache ZooKeeper installation in order to test the [`redis_failover`](https://github.com/ryanlecompte/redis_failover) gem in a non-trivial configuration.
+All configuration management of the virutal machines is done using [Chef](http://www.opscode.com/chef/) cookbooks.

 How to Start
 ------------